Promoting improvements in policing and fire & rescue services to make everyone safer

 Police and crime commissioners are required to publish their comments on each HMICFRS report within 56 days of its publication, and must include an explanation of the steps to be taken in response to each HMICFRS recommendation or an explanation of why no action has been or is to be taken in that respect.

-On the 150th anniversary of HMIC in July 2006, a book charting our history was produced.
+On the 150th anniversary of HMIC in July 2006, a book charting the organisation’s history was produced.